Medicines and vaccines

 We believe that the need to experiment on animals, and the justification for the suffering caused, should be more critically questioned.
 Questions must be asked regarding:

-- how important is the problem being studied? - animals should not suffer so that people can have a 'pill for every ill' (for themselves or their animals), when the condition is trivial, self-inflicted, or avoidable with a little effort
+- how important is the problem being studied? - animals should not suffer so that society can have a 'pill for every ill', when the condition is trivial, self-inflicted, or avoidable with a little effort

-- how likely is it that the research will succeed? - there may be serious doubts about the reliability of information from animal experiments, particularly for studying human diseases
+- how likely is it that the research will succeed? - there is significant debate about the usefulness of information obtained from animal experiments, particularly for studying human diseases

-We work with other animal welfare organisations, government officials, scientists in universities and the pharmaceutical industry to promote thorough ethical review of research projects and the maximum possible implementation of the 3Rs in medical and veterinary research.
+We work with government officials, scientists in universities and the pharmaceutical industry, and other animal welfare organisations, to promote thorough ethical review of research projects, along with the maximum possible implementation of the 3Rs to reduce animal use and suffering in medical and veterinary research.